zhouweilian1904/TGRS_2_Multiscanning_Transformer/README.md

 Cuda:11.7

-Others: you can direct install the newest version of other packages through "pip install xxx".
+Others: you can direct install the newest version of other packages through "pip install xxx" or use packaged *pytorch_new.yml*.